Fred's Inc. files for bankruptcy, closing retail stores

-MEMPHIS, Tenn.
-(AP) " Discount retail and pharmacy chain Fred's Inc. is filing for bankruptcy and closing its stores over the next two months.
+MEMPHIS, Tenn. — Discount retail and pharmacy chain Fred's Inc. is filing for bankruptcy and closing its stores over the next two months.

+Fred's has several stores in Alabama, including in Demopolis, Eutaw, Fayette, Hamilton, Livingston and Sulligent, according to its website.

 The Memphis, Tennessee-based company said in a statement Monday that it has filed for chapter 11 bankruptcy and has begun liquidation sales at all of its retail locations.